GMOD/Apollo/docs/Quick_start_guide.md

 Note: the organism property should be a two-word "genus species" ID for proper chado exports.
 For more details on chado export see the [configuration guide](Configure.md).

-#### Setup additional Web Apollo configuration
+#### Launch a temporary Web Apollo instance

-In this guide, we have simply added basic properties to config.properties, but more extensive configuration options are available to both JBrowse and Web Apollo.
-See the [configuration guide](Configure.md) for details.

-#### Run a test server

 After this setup, you are ready to deploy a new instance.
-You can use

     ./apollo run

-This will launch a temporary tomcat instances that you will be able to access from http://localhost:8080/apollo/ and login with your $WEBAPOLLO_USER information.
+This will launch a temporary tomcat instances that you will be able to access from http://localhost:8080/apollo/ and login with your $WEBAPOLLO_USER and $WEBAPOLLO_PASSWORD information.

 Note: if you already have a tomcat instance running, you may have to shut it down to launch the test server.